stonezhong/mordor/README.md

 ```

 # Stage Your Application
-You can run command `mordor.py -a stage --app_name <application_name>` to stage application to all the host the app is suppose to deploy
+You can run command `mordor.py -a stage --app-name <application_name>` to stage application to all the host the app is suppose to deploy
 * In `config.json`, the `deploy_to` tells the list of host it will deploy to
 * In application's home directory, there is a file `manifest.json`, it looks like below
 ```